SuiteScript FAQ

 What is the “You do not have privileges to view this page” error message on the script deployments page?

-End users accessing Suitelets will receive this error if any of the Select All box on the Audience tab on the Script Deployment page was not selected.
-This is true even for users who are accessing the Suitelet externally (for example, users who are accessing a Suitelet using the “external” Available Without Login URL for the Suitelet.)
+Users will get this error if any of the Select All box on the Audience tab on the Script Deployment page isn't checked.
+This applies to both internal and external users, even those accessing the Suitelet without logging in.

 See Errors Related to the Available Without Login URL for more details.